User Training for New ERP Implementation – Done Right!

 - Ensure that in this plan, there are several different training options for the employees (users).
 Not everyone learns the same way; some prefer to read documentation on the system, others prefer training done in a small group, and others might prefer one-on-one training.
 Make sure everyone is getting the proper attention, education and training they need so that they can be using the system the right way, in order to see real benefits.

-- In our White Paper on ERP Implementations, I mention putting together a small internal implementation team (of about 5 employees or less) that will manage and overlook the entire ERP project from start to finish.
+- Putting together a small internal implementation team (of about 5 employees or less) that will manage and overlook the entire ERP project from start to finish.
 This group should be the first team to be trained in using the system so that even an internal team will be able to assist users with the software.

 - Provide enough support and encouragement for all system users.
 This support and encouragement should come from both the IT Provider (with emphasis on support) and the company’s management team (with emphasis on encouragement).
 Management should remain unified in the support of the project throughout this time and should encourage their employees to not give up and to keep learning all they can about the new system and get accustomed to new processes.
 The IT Provider should also be available for any support that users may need in the coming months and years.
 The go-live date does not mean that the IT Provider’s job is done – this job is never-ending, to ensure the system is running properly and that it is constantly updated and that users are happy.